Listen to coyotes singing:

 There are some who believe if they can rid their neighborhood of coyotes, they'll be "safe" - but that's not the case.
 When coyotes are removed, new individuals from the surrounding area quickly fill the vacancy.
 One minus one equals one.

-This strategy, often explored by municipalities in an attempt to answer concerns by their constituents and promoted by conventional wildlife control tradesmen ($$$$), delivers a false sense of security at taxpayer expense.
+This strategy, sometimes considered by municipalities in an attempt to answer concerns by their constituents and promoted by conventional wildlife control tradesmen ($$$$), delivers a false sense of security at taxpayer expense.

 In some cases, removal of coyotes can increase their numbers when one or both of the pack leaders are killed.
 The subsequent dissolution of the pack's social structure results in a cascade of negative impacts.
-Without the Alphas to defend their territory, new coyotes will have an opportunity to move in.
+Without the male and female - the "king" and "queen" to defend their territory, new coyotes will have an opportunity to move in.
 Oestrus in subordinate females will no longer be suppressed, which could potentially result in more litters the following spring, depending on how the territory is divided.
-Additionally, researchers have documented a former matriarch and one of her offspring producing a litter after a new male replaced the patriarch that was killed.
-This does not happen in unexploited packs.

-Bottom line, removal of coyotes in an attempt to reduce their presence or their numbers has never worked, and never will.
+Bottom line, removal of coyotes in an attempt to reduce their presence or their numbers has never been effective.

 Check out this video explaining why, HERE.